-In Maine, almost all defendants arrested and charged with a new offense have a right to bail and those who can bail out stand a much better chance of resolving their case in a favorable way.
+In Maine, almost all defendants arrested and charged with a new offense have a right to bail.
+Those who can bail out stand a much better chance of resolving their case in a favorable way.
 But having a right to bail does not mean that every defendant will be released pending trial.
 To understand how bail works in Maine, you need to know something about who sets bail, the different kinds of bail and what happens when conditions are violated.
 This article covers the following topics, use the links to jump to that section:

 - Why it’s Important to get bailed out

 - When and how bail is set in Maine

 - Types of bail: promise, cash, surety, supervision

 - Preconviction bail for those accused

 - Violating Conditions of Release & Bail Revocation